 12. March 2021

 A major problem for training machine learning models for image recognition is the availability of large amounts of visual data that is compliant with data privacy regulations.
 Our Deep Natural Anonymization (DNAT) automatically anonymizes personally identifiable information in image and video data while keeping relevant visual information and context.
 This analysis shows that Deep Natural Anonymization has no significant impact on the training of machine learning models compared to using the original images.
-It is a valuable tool to protect identities when working with image data to train machine learning models.
+It is a valuable tool to ensure privacy during machine learning model training for image data.

 Sample image from Cityscapes dataset after processed by Deep Natural Anonymization.